 3) To develop novel high-content, quantitative, phenotypic cell-based screens for molecular discovery and evaluation which are predictive for modulation of cellular pathways and organelle functions.
 These collaborative efforts in platform development bridge chemical biology to bioengineering and computational sciences.

 The variation of biological response to chemical effects as a function of genetic content in a biological system is a problem for integration of high content systems.
 Using an integrated approach of genomics, proteomics, with flow and imaging cytometry, our collaborative efforts incorporate genetic variations in disease models into cell-based screening platforms.
 Our efforts integrate chemical, biochemical tools with automated cytometry, spectral imaging, and bioinformatics to provide innovative biological screens for pharmacodynamics and drug target engagement.
 Insights from these efforts offer an understanding of how best to target susceptibilities and stage drug therapies from discovery through development.

 Drug discovery and design technologies

 Diseases: breast cancers, HPV-associated cancers, pancreatic cancer, ebola virus, dengue virus. autism spectrum disorders, ALS, chronic kidney disease

 Service and Engagement

-ACS Medicinal Chemistry Division Long Range Planning 2017-present
+ACS Medicinal Chemistry Division Long Range Planning 2017-2019